Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Large deviations of a random walk on a directed ring with a shortcut

 In terms of $p_x = p e^{-x (\ell_p - \ell_q)}/[p e^{-x (\ell_p - \ell_q)} + (1-p)]$, $\ell^* = p_x \ell_p + (1- p_x) \ell_q$, which is the mean length for a process that avoids taking the shortcut with probability $p_x$.
 The SCGF is then

-where $D_\textrm{KL}(p_x|| p)$ is the Kullback-Leibler divergence between a Bernouilli trial with probability $p$ and one with probability $p_x$.
+where $D_\textrm{KL}(p_x|| p)$ is the Kullback-Leibler divergence between a Bernoulli trial with probability $p$ and one with probability $p_x$.
 This expression can be simplified so as to yield the simple form that appears in the main text,

 As expected, the same result is obtained from the analytical calculation of the largest eigenvalue of the $x$-ensemble transfer operator for the directed ring (\ref{transferx}).

 The first derivative of the SCGF yields the average cyclic path length